-PSE changes in communities that make healthy choices easy, safe and affordable can have a positive impact on the way people live, learn, work, and play.
-Cross-sector partnerships with community leaders in education, government, transportation, and business are essential in creating sustainable change to reduce the burden of chronic disease.
-PSE change is instrumental in creating and encouraging healthy behaviors in the community that WellStar Atlanta Medical Center and Atlanta Medical Center South serves.
+PSE changes in communities that make healthy choices easy, safe and affordable can have a positive impact on the way people live, learn, work and play.
+Cross-sector partnerships with community leaders in education, government, transportation and business are essential in creating sustainable change to reduce the burden of chronic disease.
+PSE change is instrumental in creating and encouraging healthy behaviors in the community that WellStar Cobb, Douglas, Kennestone, Paulding and Windy Hill hospitals serve.

-Defining Policy, Systems and Environmental Change [†] Type of Change Definition Policy Interventions that create or amend laws, ordinances, resolutions, mandates, regulations or rules Systems Interventions that impact all elements of an organization, institution or system Environmental Interventions that involve physical or material changes to the economic, social or physical environment
+Defining Policy, Systems and Environmental Change Type of Change Definition Policy Interventions that create or amend laws, ordinances, resolutions, mandates, regulations or rules Systems Interventions that impact all elements of an organization, institution or system Environmental Interventions that involve physical or material changes to the economic, social or physical environment